sp00m/bow/README.md

 #### Resolution

-The *resolution* will first try to match the audiences predicates keys with the listeners criteria keys, then the audiences predicates values with the listeners criteria values.
+The message resolver will first try to match the audiences predicates keys with the listeners criteria keys, then the audiences predicates values with the listeners criteria values.

 For example, given the following listener criteria: